 When it comes to the Discover picks, prioritize options that lock down the board.

 - Gentle Megasaur – Against aggression, you want to look for tools that keep you on the board.
 Divine Shield, Deathrattle, and +1/+1 are all obvious choices here, but +3 Health can be effective at maintaining your position as well.
+If you’re at low health and you need to put a wall between your Hero and opponent’s minions, Taunt is also something to consider – remember that it does not add anything onto the board besides protecting your health total, so do it only if you are really low.

 Against Control matchups, you are the beatdown.
 As such, you need to emphasize applying pressure, especially in the first few turns.
 Landing a Murloc Tidecaller into Rockpool Hunter and Murloc Warleader can be devastating.